Exclaim!: Website

 The Exclaim! website is updated daily with the latest in music news, reviews, interviews, premieres, and feature stories, reaching over 675,000 unique visitors each month.
-There are also a number of recurring content series, including the monthly the Eh!
+There are also a number of recurring content series, including the monthly Eh!
 List Spotify playlist, New Faves emerging artists, the Exclaim!
 Questionnaire, Music School, Canadian Cannabis Heroes coverage and more.

 In addition to music, Exclaim! covers major film festivals, such as the Toronto International Film Festival (TIFF), the Sundance Film Festival, Hot Docs Documentary Film Festival, and the Toronto After Dark Film Festival, and publishing interviews with a number of high-profile directors and movie stars.
 Its comedy section, similarly, focuses on profiles and interviews with established and up-and-coming stand-up comedians.
 The magazine's website also has contests where readers can enter for a chance to win various music, film and apparel prizes.

 Contributors

 Many notable writers have worked for Exclaim! over the years, including Canadian radio personality Matt Galloway, Canadian punk chronicler and new media personality Sam Sutherland, hip-hop scribe and CBC Music producer Del Cowie, published author Andrea Warner, Canadian editor at The FADER Anupa Mistry, filmmaker Bruce LaBruce, and award-winning DJ and author Denise Benson.